 Once the implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your dental specialists.

-Implants are placed into the bone of the jaws following a complex preparation of the site.
+Dental implants are placed into the bone of the jaws following a complex preparation of the site.
 The placement must be accurate in three dimensions.
 Our oral and maxillofacial surgeons have extensive experience with implant procedures.
 All cases are coordinated with the restorative dentist (your dentist).

 Our oral and maxillofacial surgeons utilize the most advanced implant surface technology to limit the healing time required for the bone to bond to the implant.
 This technology is expensive, but the result is your ability to complete your dental restorations much sooner than in the past.
 Most patients are ready to begin working with their restorative dentist in six weeks.

-After the implant has bonded to the jawbone, the second phase begins.
+After the dental implant has bonded to the jawbone, the second phase begins.
 To assure that the implant-bone interface is appropriate, our surgeons perform an examination and execute specific testing of the implant prior to authorizing implant restoration by your dentist.

 A single prosthesis (crown) is used to replace one missing tooth — each prosthetic tooth attaches to its own implant.
 A bridge can replace two or more teeth and is placed as a single unit on multiple implants.
 A complete dental prosthesis can replace all the teeth in your upper or lower jaw.
 The number of implants required varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis also called an “overdenture,” attaches firmly to the dental implants.
 There are many ways to accomplish this.
 A fixed prosthesis is permanent and removable only by the dentist.